 Easier said than done, right?
 And, this is especially difficult if you have your email account synced to a mobile device.

-Look, I know it’s tempting to drop everything and check your email the second you get a new notification.
-I do.
+Look, I know it’s tempting to drop everything and check your email the second you get a new notification, I really do.
 But when you check your email too frequently, you’re more likely to skim through, and you end up forgetting or ignoring important messages.

-You should set a time to check and respond to messages.
+How about setting specific times during the day to check and respond to messages?
 Generally, 1-2 times a day is enough, in the morning and again at the end of the workday.

 Use Templates for Commonly Asked Questions